sandzp/scrabble_dictionary/README.md

 'scrabble.py' - raises exceptions when illegal characters written.
 Will exit the program and you will have to re-run.

 'scrabble2.py' - uses loops to handle error checking, program stays running until valid input entered.
-Do not have to re-run program.
+Do not have to re-run program after input of illegal characters.

 Utilizes the SOWPODS dictionary of words and has a scoring function to account for valid characters and wildcards.